PCOS is a common condition that is not well understood, which isn’t terribly surprising.

 Unfortunately, fabricated terms in the world of women’s health are nothing new (see: Cortisol face).

-Adrenal disorders exist, and people with PCOS may exhbihit these disorders.
+Adrenal disorders exist, and people with PCOS may exhibit these disorders.
 A 2016 study found that some people with PCOS may produce excess adrenal hormones, with researchers noting that in some of the women studied, androgens (or sex hormones) were produced by the adrenal glands rather than the ovaries.

-“Adrenal PCOS is a made up term,” says Dr. Nadeem.
-“Some of this I believe comes from a lack of understanding of science and physiology.”
+“Adrenal PCOS is a made-up term,” says Dr. Nadeem.
+“Some of this, I believe, comes from a lack of understanding of science and physiology.”

 What role do adrenal glands play in PCOS?

-“Adrenal glands are responsible for release of multiple hormones that affect different systems in our body,” says Dr. Nadeem.
+“Adrenal glands are responsible for [the] release of multiple hormones that affect different systems in our body,” says Dr. Nadeem.
 “In certain diseases and syndromes, there is excess or lack of adrenal hormones.”

 In people with PCOS, Dr. Nadeem explains, levels of certain hormones produced in the adrenal glands, including testosterone (which is mainly produced in the ovaries, but also produced in smaller amounts in the adrenal glands) are slightly higher than the reference range for women without PCOS.